Skip to main content

 Claudia isn’t the first student who came to one of my workshops looking for a cure for their Imposter Syndrome.
 Nor is she the first professional to trade in her former job for a design career and as a result needed additional training to build their skills and boost their confidence.

-As of this spring, I’ve helped over 1,300 homeowners and professionals to do exactly that.
+As of this year, I’ve helped over 2,000 enthusiasts, aspiring designers and pros to do exactly that.

 Related Posts: